I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_device_entry.md

 The BSS network type.
 This member is set to <b>dot11_BSS_type_infrastructure</b> for all discovered WFD devices and WFD GOs.

+`TransmitterAddress`

+The MAC address for the transmitter of the device that sent the beacon or probe response packet during a discovery.

 `lRSSI`

 The recieved signal strength indicator value of the discovered device.
 The units for this value are in decibels referenced to 1 milliwatt (dBm).

-`PhySpecificInfo`

-The attributes of the PHY identified by <b>uPhyId</b>.

-`TransmitterAddress`

-The MAC address for the transmitter of the device that sent the beacon or probe response packet during a discovery.

-`uBeaconIEsLength`

-The length, in bytes, of the IEs at <b>uBeaconIEsOffset</b>.
-This is an exact length value and contains no padding for alignment.
-If no beacon packet was received, this value should be 0.

-`uBeaconIEsOffset`

-The offset, in bytes, from the beginning of this structure  of the list of information elements (IEs) from the last beacon packet received from this device.
-If no beacon packet was received, this value should be 0.

 `uLinkQuality`

 Link quality value ranging from 0 to 100.
 A value of 100 indicates highest link quality.

+`usBeaconPeriod`

+The value received from the beacon interval field of the most recent beacon or probe response packet.

+`ullTimestamp`

+The value received from the timestamp field of the most recent beacon or probe response packet.

 `ullBeaconHostTimestamp`